mjperales/fullstack-playground/README.md

 -   `cd ./express-app` and `npm install`
 -   `cd ./react-app` and `npm install`
--   In seperate terminal windows use `npm run dev` for the express app
+-   In seperate terminal windows
+-   use `npm run dev` for the express app
 -   run `npm run start` for react-app
+-   Run both at the same time